NexGen Academy

 Picture

-Now we graduate to more-complicated mechanisms, such as linkages, cams, and bearings... and gears, sprockets, and chain drives.
-These are the building blocks of modern machinery, robotics, wind turbines, car engines, and so on.
+In this unit we are looking at mechanisms: linkages, cams, and bearings... and gears, sprockets, and chain drives.
+These are the building blocks of all machinery, robotics, wind turbines, car engines, and so on.
+We'll investigate the benefits and drawbacks of different gears and gear trains, pulley systems, and chain-sprocket systems, and how to optimize for speed and torque.

 Below: A car engine is a perfect illustration of linkages, cams, and bearings